 - Basil oil is perfect for bread and breadsticks dipping.

-- It’s excellent for those times you want a hint of basil without an overpowering flavour to the dish.
+- Basil oil is excellent for those times you want a hint of basil without an overpowering flavour to the dish.

-- Gives pasta a unique and distinct flavour.
+- Basil oil gives pasta a unique and distinct flavour.

-- Try marinating fish, shrimp and chicken in your basil oil.
+- Try marinating fish, shrimp, and chicken in basil oil emulsion

-Making herb oils are simple.
+Making herb oils is simple.
 The video below demonstrates how to make basil oil but you can apply the same method to pretty much every herb oil out there.